-Healthy baked Brussels sprout cheese spinach bites, a fantastic snack or appetizer that even veggie haters will love.
+Healthy Baked Spinach Bites with Brussels Sproutss, a fantastic snack or appetizer that even veggie haters will love.
 Nutritious, delicious, great any time of the day.
 Particularly nice as a finger food for babies and toddlers.

 I don’t think I’ve ever been fussed about spinach, I’m pretty sure I used to eat it even as a child.
 Mum was making us this delicious spinach dip that we had with fresh bread.
 There was plenty of spinach and other greens in the garden, so eating vegetables seemed natural to me.

 The local market would sell really good fresh vegetables at super low prices, which meant that mum could stock up the freezer with loads of vegetables for the winter.
 Back then it was common to eat different fruit and vegetables only when they were in season.
 Once the season was over, that’s it, there was no more of the fresh ones until the following year.

 Exotic fruit or vegetables were out of question, we were familiar only with the local produce, and Brussels sprouts were not local produce for us.
 Which meant they were pretty new to me before coming to the UK.
 I can’t say I liked them straight away, but now I’m happy to cook Brussels sprouts.